seemacalibrecode/node1/README.md

   this example project is built using using docker file from this repo which may contain version of language different from the one you have set  Kintohub's UI.

-  If you want to use the version you've set in Kintohub's UI -> just remove the Dockerfile
+  If you want to use the version you've set in Kintohub's UI -> just removethe Dockerfile

 # Support